Chuck Porter (politician)

-Garnet Charles "Chuck" Porter (born December 29, 1964) is a Canadian politician.
+Garnet Charles "Chuck" Porter is a Canadian politician.
 He represented the electoral district of Hants West in the Nova Scotia House of Assembly as a Liberal from 2006 until his retirement from politics in 2021.

-Before politics

-Porter was a paramedic for 17 years and also served as a Councillor in the town of Windsor, Nova Scotia.

-Political career
+Provincial career

-Elected in 2006, Porter was a member of the Progressive Conservatives until June 13, 2014, when he left the party to sit as an independent citing leadership as a factor in his decision.
-On February 17, 2016, Porter joined the Liberal caucus.
-Porter was re-elected in the 2017 election.
+Elected in 2006, Porter was a member of the Progressive Conservatives until June 13, 2014, when he left the party to sit as an independent citing Jamie Baillie's management style as a factor (Baillie said Porter neglected his duties).
+On February 17, 2016, he joined the Liberal caucus.
+He was reelected in the 2017 election.

 On July 5, 2018, Porter was appointed to the Executive Council of Nova Scotia as Minister of Municipal Affairs.